Our mission is to impact lives through research that advances learning and development.

 What We Do

-We conduct, support and share research in following areas:
+We conduct, support and share research in the following areas:

 CYFS faculty, postdoctoral scholars, graduate students and undergraduate students conduct research through grant-funded projects.
 Our projects span locally, nationally and internationally.
 They cover topics including school readiness, family-school partnerships, teacher coaching, and evaluation methodology.